 Expats should consult a doctor or travel clinic before relocating to Chile for the most up-to-date information regarding possible health risks.

 While there aren't any specifically required vaccines, some are still recommended.
 Besides routine vaccinations such as polio and measles-mumps-rubella (MMR), new arrivals should consider immunisations for Hepatitis A, B, rabies and typhoid.

 Emergency services in Chile

-Most hospitals in Chile have emergency facilities available as well as their own ambulances.
+Most hospitals in Chile have emergency facilities and ambulances available.
 Expats should be aware that not all emergency facilities are operational 24 hours a day.

-Medical air evacuation within and from Chile is possible but can be very expensive.
-It is recommended that expats have additional travel and health insurance to cover the cost of air evacuation from Chile in the event of any serious emergency.
+Medical air evacuation within and from Chile is possible but can be expensive.
+New arrivals should have additional travel and health insurance to cover the cost of air evacuation from Chile in the event of any serious emergency.

-In the case of a medical emergency, expats can dial 131.
+In the case of a medical emergency, dial 131.

 What is private healthcare like for expats in Chile?